Root

 root img

-This component computes a soil map for root drawing.
-It does not generate a diagram, but generates a generic class that can be connected to the components.
+This component computes a soil map for 2D root drawing.
+It does not generate a diagram, but generates a generic class that can be connected to the components such as planar root, sectional root, and tree root (2D).

 Param.Abbr.I/OOptionalDescription